savefd/CPEScraper/README.md

 Web Scraping tool to get CPE KMUTT personnel information and contact

 ## Result
-the final DataFrame with has this following columns : PostID, Position, Fullname, Role, Telephone Number, Email, Education
+The final DataFrame with has this following columns : PostID, Position, Fullname, Role, Telephone Number, Email, Education